DYGV/meta-forest/README.md

 **meta-FOrEST** is an automatic generation tool for multiple ROS2-FPGA nodes. meta-FOrEST is developed based on [FOrEST](https://github.com/ros2-forest/forest).
 Currently, meta-FOrEST has the following features:
 - [x] Multiple ROS2-FPGA Nodes Generation
-- [x] Automatic Generation of a Vivado Block Design with multiple IP cores from a Vitis HLS project
+- [x] Automatic Generation of a Vivado Block Design with multiple IP cores
-- [x] Semi-Automatic Configuration file description (Advanced version of a file like FOrEST's config.forset)

 ## Installation